NijatZeynalov/New-product-demand-forecasting-via-Content-based-learning-for-multi-branch-stores/README.md

 ### 5.3.
 Techniques

-The proposed work can be divided into two main parts
+The proposed work can be divided into two main parts:

 __| Content-based filtering__

 The goal behind content-based filtering is to classify products, learn what the product look likes, look up those products in the database, and then recommend similar things.
+When the representative add new book's characteristics (name, genre, author name, collection, language, publishing year and etc.) which has never been sold in the store, the system returns 3 most similiar book.

-|| Sales forecasting
+__|| Sales forecasting__

+Given similiar books are the input of the sales forecasting algorithm which is try to determines the number of sales by predicting consumer behavior with these books from past transactions.

 ## 6. Implementation